You’ve installed the device and want the data to be displayed on Hohonu’s web and mobile app

 Within 24 hours of submission (and pending a successful quality check from Hohonu), the real-data will be publicly available for access through Hohonu’s apps.

-Immediately after your device is registered, you will be able to view and download the real-time data in a few different ways
+Immediately after your device is registered, you will be able to view and download the real-time data in either Raw distance to water, cleaned, and 6 minute averages.

 </aside>